Mshatta: Architecture

 The most famous element of Mshatta is the carved frieze which decorated a section of the southern facade, on both sides of the entrance gate.
 It is worth noticing that not the entire facade was adorned by the frieze, but only its central third, which corresponded to the very strip of the complex apparently reserved to the caliph, and the only one close to completion.
 The frieze is of high importance to scholars due to its original combination of Classical and Sasanian decorative elements, thus being an early example of the east–west synthesis which led to the development of a full-fledged Islamic art.
-While much of the decorated part of the facade has been removed, the rest of the structure can still be visited in situ, though little of what were probably once lavish decorative schemes remain.
+While much of the decorated part of the facade has been removed, the rest of the structure can still be visited in situ, though little of what was probably once a lavish decorative scheme remains.